AshyPC/AshyPC.github.io/Service_Weekly/Prayers.md

 layout: prayers
 title: Ashburton Presbyterian Church
 ---
-## Ashburton Presbyterian Church 18 June 2017

-## Prayers for our church and the world
+## Prayers for our church and the world 25 June 2017

-__Psalm 138:7__ _Though I walk in the midst of trouble, you preserve my life.
-You stretch out your hand against the anger of my foes; with your right hand you save me._
+__Psalm 145:18__ _The Lord is near to all who call upon Him, To all who call upon Him in truth._

 Let us pray:
 ### Thanks to God